Lando1n/LanFlix/README.md

 ```

 #### Auto boot on start (systemd)
+* Change the user and group from `plexserver` to the username on your machine
 * Copy the files from `/services/` into /etc/systemd/system/
 * Enable and start the services
 ```bash